 Aim 1: Expand the chemical space and improve the quality of the Second Generation of GAFF Force Field (GAFF2).
-We propose to develop force field parameters for broader coverage of the chemical space of small molecules, going beyond the ten basic elements covered by GAFF2.0, which has been released with AMBER software package.
+To respond to the vast request from the AMBER community, we propose to develop force field parameters for broader coverage of the chemical space of small molecules, going beyond the ten basic elements covered by GAFF2.0, which has been released with AMBER software package.
 The ultimate goal is to make GAFF2 a universal force field covering most elements in the periodic table except lanthanoids and actinoids.
 We also plan to significantly improve the quality of GAFF2 by re-parameterizing the existing and introducing new parameters.
 For torsional angle parameters, we’ll apply a brutal force algorithm to iteratively dissect drug molecules into fragments, and then generate model compounds for all fragments that have one rotatable bond.
-Next, we’ll examine how well rotational profiles generated by GAFF2 compare to those generated by ab initio calculations at the MP2/aug-cc-pVTZ//MP2/6-31G* level.
+Next, we’ll compare rotational profiles generated by GAFF2 compare to those generated by ab initio calculations at the MP2/aug-cc-pVTZ//MP2/6-31G* level.
 New torsional angle parameters will be introduced if necessary.

-Aim 2: Develop a new generation of GAFF force field (GAFF3) based on a new physical charge model, which is efficient, largely conformation-independent and highly accurate in solvation free energy (ΔGsolv) calculations.
+Aim 2: Develop a new generation of GAFF force field (GAFF3) based on a new physical charge model, which, demonstrated by our preliminary benchmarks, is efficient, largely conformation-independent and highly accurate in solvation free energy (ΔGsolv) calculations.
 This new charge model is based on AM1-BCC, but we plan to systemically re-adjust the bond-charge-correction (BCC) parameters for various atom types and bond types of organic molecules to directly target accurate reproduction of experimental ΔGsolv values.
 Considering the essential relationship between ΔGsolv and receptor-ligand binding free energy ΔGbind, the much more accurate ΔGsolv will lead to more accurate prediction of ΔGbind.
 Next, van der Waals parameters will be adjusted to reproduce the experimental values of two pure liquid properties (density and heat of vaporization) and high-level ab initio intermolecular energies.
 Last, the bonded force field parameters will then be derived following the same parameterization strategies in GAFF2 development.
 The successful development of GAFF3 will pave the road to develop a spectrum of biomolecular force fields which apply the GAFF3 charge method.

 Aim 3: Evaluate GAFF2/GAFF3 by studying biomolecule-ligand interactions.
 We propose to conduct large scale critical evaluation of GAFF2/GAFF3 in binding free energy calculations with both the pathway and endpoint methods.
 For the former, we plan to develop a new sampling strategy, 𝞴-SAMS, with GPU acceleration to enhance the sampling efficiency, as well as to develop a set of online GUI-toolkit to facilitate setup and analysis of alchemical free energy calculations.
 The new force fields, sampling method, as well as toolkit will be assessed by both the benchmark and cherry-picked data sets (20-30 drug targets).
 For the latter, we’ll develop a set of PB/GBSA models that are consistent to the GAFF3 charge model, and then study a set of drug targets which have tens, hundreds, even thousands of actives and decoys to evaluate the “Screening Power” and the “Docking Power” of the GAFF2/GAFF3 based MM-PB/GBSA models.